amirsanni/countries-js/README.md

 ```
 const countries = require('countries');

-countries.all();//returns an array of all countries and their details
+countries.all(); // returns an array of all countries and their details
-countries.list();//returns an array of all country names
+countries.list(); // returns an array of all country names
-countries.get('Jamaica');//returns an object with details about the specified country
+countries.get('Jamaica'); // returns an object with details about the specified country
-countries.currencies();//returns the ISO code of all currencies
+countries.currencies(); // returns the ISO code of all currencies
 ```